Top 10 Best All-Rounders in Cricket History

 Lance Klusener, who is the best all-rounder of all time.
 He is the greatest hitter and bowler.
 He led South Africa to reach the semifinal in the 1999 World Cup.

-I think that in another 5 or 7 years, he would be in the top ten.
+I think that in another five or seven years, he could be in the top ten.

 He is the best all-rounder I have ever seen.
 He is my favorite player.

-Number 1 bowling in the world for a left-handed all-rounder.
+Number 1 bowler in the world for a left-handed all-rounder.

 8Load More